 The purpose of the SEGA Girls’ Secondary School is to foster the development of girls’ academic excellence, strong values, healthy self-esteem and independent thinking, with an emphasis on leadership, social responsibility and environmental care.
 Half of SEGA’s students are orphans, and the majority were forced to drop out of other schools due to extreme poverty.
 Thanks to SEGA, these girls are now able to continue their studies.

 Girl Up Initiative Uganda (GUIU): Works to advance educational and economic opportunities for young women and adolescent girls in urban slum areas of Kampala.
 It’s currently building a vibrant movement of girls through transformative leadership, skills development, and sexual and reproductive health education.
 GUIU envisions a gender-equitable world where girls thrive and lead.
-Through trainings and education, GUIU aims to equip girls with the social and personal competencies necessary to reach their full potential as leaders by increasing their self-esteem, self-awareness, assertiveness, and decision-making and communication skills.
+Through trainings and education, GUIU aims to equip girls with the social and personal competencies necessary to reach their full potential as leaders.

 To donate via U.S. mail, please make your check payable to World Food Program USA, add “Catherine Bertini Fund” to the memo and mail to: